aubarrio/MyPortfolio/Dashboard/README.md

 # Interactive Dashboard From Scratch

-### Building A Premier League Dashboard Using Javascript
+### Building A Premier League Dashboard Using Javascript and Highcharts

 ###### By: Aurelio Barrios